Chapter 5 : I like my job.

 “Well, go on,” he says.
 “Bedroom’s just down this hall.
 You can change in there if you want.”

-I nod and swallow, but my throat has gone utterly dry.
-I don’t know why.
+I nod and swallow, but my throat has gone utterly dry and I don’t know why.
 Maybe it’s his kindness or maybe it’s Ian or - I don’t know.
 I don’t understand anything right now.

 I shut the door to his bedroom quietly and scan my eyes over the area before me.
 Looks pretty much the same as I remember it - shocking, considering I was just one hung over blob that morning.
 The same large chest of drawers sits across from the bed, the same desk is tucked into the corner, and there’s still that huge closet opposite the pristine windows on the left hand wall.
 One thing in particular, though, catches my eye that I definitely didn’t notice last time I was here.